bmc-cs-software-analysis/383/project/Project.md

 ### Part A: Inspection of each sample

 For each bug, inspect the bug and the developer written trigger test.
 Relevant instructions are included in Labs 4 and 5.
+You will need to checkout your bug using `defects4j checkout` and open it in an IDE of your choice.
+The [Defects4j dissection](https://program-repair.org/defects4j-dissection/#!/) site will be useful for this project.

 ### Part B: Prefix Generation